luser-dr00g/pcomb/README.md

 the *tokens* of a language generating a list of symbols.
 By following the model of `chars_from_str()` this list could be supplied lazily by a function that yields one token at a time.

+A syntax directed compiler is made by constructing a parser graph by composing parsers with combinators, and have this graph peppered with calls to `bind()`.
+The attached operators must accept an integer or list of integers and yield the desired artifact.
+For the present case of a tokenizer, these artifacts will be `symbol` objects.
+After a symbol is constructed by a call to its constructor `Symbol()` or `Symbol_()`, it has an extra `object data` pointer inside of the `.Symbol` struct in the union object.
+You can stash any extra info you like in the symbol's `->data`.
+It will be invisible to the syntax analysis layer.

 Then the syntax analysis layer can be constructed to recognize `symbol`s as its input elements.
 You will need to write predicates